 Environmental health and habitat will be restored by:

-Garden and golf functionality will be maintained by:
+Garden and golf course functions will be maintained by:

-• Preserving aesthetic and function at the Crystal Springs Rhododendron Garden and Eastmoreland Golf Course.
+- Preserving the aesthetics and operations of the Crystal Springs Rhododendron Garden and Eastmoreland Golf Course.